padajar/padajar.github.io/_pages/economics.md

 : This paper was my first independent research project, and uses variation in the effectiveness of state laws to identify the impact that charters have on overall student performance.
 I don’t think that this paper was *fantastic*, but I do think that it was a very worthwhile exercise to help me understand a bit more what the process of research is actually like.

 other past work
 : **Optimal Public Transportation Networks: Evidence from the World’s Largest Bus Rapid Transit System in Jakarta.** *RA for Ben Olken, Gabriel Kreindler, Rema Hanna, and Arya Gaduh*.
 A summer RA project where I developed a pipeline to process 60 million riders’ data.
+My worked helped contribute to research on [lockdown mobility](https://histecon.fas.harvard.edu/climate-loss/indonesia/index.html) and the [optimal network design](https://www.nber.org/papers/w31369)!
 : **The Surprising Hybrid Pedigree of Measures of Diversity and Economic Concentration.** ([link](https://www.nber.org/papers/w26512.pdf)) *NBER WP #26512, with Ernst Berndt, Rena Conti*.
 A paper understanding the theory behind measuring market concentration, and applying said measures to the pharmaceutical industry.
 Adajar, P., Berndt, E., and Conti, R. NBER Working Paper Series 26512.
 2019.
 : **Values: How do they Contribute to Economic Success?** ([link](http://www.na-businesspress.com/JOP/JOP18-1/PingleM_18_1.pdf)) *Journal of Organizational Psychology,  Vol. 18(1), with Mark Pingle*.
 My first ever RA project (primarily helping with a literature review), and my introduction to economics and research as a career.